amfairley/adamiani/README.md

 ### Structure
 Each page will consist of:
-	* **Navigation bar**: Meeting the navigation requirement
+- **Navigation bar**: Meeting the navigation requirement
-	* **Main section**: Meeting the requirements of the page
+- **Main section**: Meeting the requirements of the page
-	* **Footer**: Meeting the contact details and social media requirements Required pages and their main sections
+- **Footer**: Meeting the contact details and social media requirements Required pages and their main sections:
-	* **Home**: Meets the time and place information requirement
+- **Home**: Meets the time and place information requirement
-		a.
-Header describing the title of the site and time and location of event
+    1. Header describing the title of the site and time and location of event
-		b.
-Hero image of the couple
+    2. Hero image of the couple
-		c.
-Key information for the user about the ceremony
+	3. Key information for the user about the ceremony
-		d.
-Key information for the user about the reception
+	4. Key information for the user about the reception
-	* **About Us**: Meets the the background information requirements
+- **About Us**: Meets the the background information requirements
-		a.
-Text of the back-story
+	1. Text of the back-story
-		b.
-Images displaying the journey that the couple has been on together
+	2. Images displaying the journey that the couple has been on together
-		c.
-A video highlighting the original wedding
+	3. A video highlighting the original wedding
-	* **Travel/Accommodation**: Meets the travel and accommodation requirements
+- **Travel/Accommodation**: Meets the travel and accommodation requirements
-		a.
-Details of how to get there
+	1. Details of how to get there
-		b.
-Map of the location of the event
+	2. Map of the location of the event
-		c.
-Details of accommodation recommendations
+	3. Details of accommodation recommendations
-		d.
-Images of accommodation recommendations
+	4. Images of accommodation recommendations
-	* **RSVP**: Meets the RSVP requirment
+- **RSVP**: Meets the RSVP requirment
-		a.
-A central form consisting of:
+	1. A central form consisting of:
-			*Name
+		- Name
-			*Whose plus-one (if applicable)
+		- Whose plus-one (if applicable)
-			*Contact email
+		- Contact email
-			*Dietry restrictions
+		- Dietry restrictions
-			*Meal choices
+		- Meal choices
-			*A message for the happy couple
+		- A message for the happy couple
-			*A song recommendation for the evening disco
+		- A song recommendation for the evening disco
-			*A submit button
+		- A submit button
-	* **FAQ**: Meets the FAQ requirment
+- **FAQ**: Meets the FAQ requirment
-		a.
-Central Q/A paragraphs posing and answering FAQs
+	1. Central Q/A paragraphs posing and answering FAQs
-		b.
-Links to other parts of websites if the answers can be found there
+	2. Links to other parts of websites if the answers can be found there
-		c.
-Contact information for any other queries
+	3. Contact information for any other queries

 #### Information Architecture